Netflix Announces ‘Baby-Sitters Club’ Reboot And Fans Are Freaking Out

 — Nerdist (@nerdist) February 28, 2019

-Martin’s first book was published in 1986 and since it’s inception, she has already sold over 180 million copies!
-The first made for TV Baby-Sitters Club aired on HBO in 1990 but it was only 13 episodes long and only lasted for just one season.
+Martin’s first book was published in 1986, and since its inception, she has already sold over 180 million copies of the series.
+The first made-for-TV Baby-Sitters Club aired on HBO in 1990, but it was only 13 episodes long — and only lasted for just one season.
 Shortly after, it became a hit feature film starring the likes of Rachael Leigh Cook, Larisa Oleynik, and Schuyler Fisk.

-Melissa Cobb, who is the vice president of kids and family at Netflix, says that she thinks it is the perfect time to release the series and tell a story about “empowering young female entrepreneurs.”
-In the new series, they are working to contemporize the storylines so that the girls stories reflect modern-day issues.
+Melissa Cobb — who is the vice president of kids and family programming at Netflix — says that she thinks it is the perfect time to release the series, and to tell a story about “empowering young female entrepreneurs.”
+In the new series, they are working to modernize the storylines so that the girls’ stories reflect modern-day issues.

 Since news of the new series broke, Twitter users have been going nuts over the fact that the Baby-Sitters Club is returning to the airwaves once again.

-“WHAT A GREAT THROWBACK THURSDAY, first the Jonas Brothers make a come back & now babysitters club is coming to Netflix!!!”
+“WHAT A GREAT THROWBACK THURSDAY, first the Jonas Brothers make a come back & now babysitters club is coming to Netflix!!!” one fan gushed.

 “All of my 1990s dreams are coming true!
 Claudia for President,” another user wrote.

-Netflix has yet to release further details on the series like who will star in it and when it will be released but their new announcement obviously has a lot of fans excited.
+Netflix has yet to release further details on the series — like who will star in it, and when it will be released — but their new announcement obviously has a lot of fans excited.